kra/apps-experimenter/README.md

 To be done once.

+Copy .do/app.yaml.template to .do/app.yaml, and substitue GOOGLE_CREDS_JSON.

+Create the app, note the id.

     doctl --config config.yaml apps create --spec .do/app.yaml

+Deploy the app by updating it.

+    doctl --config config.yaml apps update <id> --spec .do/app.yaml

+Get the hostname from the "Default Ingress" field of the app.

+    doctl --config config.yaml apps list <id>

-Add CNAME for ws.app-dev.phu73l.net pointing to app host in DigitalOcean domain.
-Wait for domain status to resolve in settings.
+Add CNAME for ws.app-dev.phu73l.net pointing to the app's hostname in DigitalOcean domain.
+Wait for the domain status to resolve in settings.

 # Deploy dev instance

+## Update source

 If source has changed, push to apps-experimenter dev branch on github.

+## Update config

-If config in .do directory has changed, update config.
+If .do/app.yaml has changed, update config.

-Get app ID.
+Get the app ID.

     doctl --config config.yaml apps list

 Update config.

     doctl --config config.yaml apps update <id> --spec .do/app.yaml

+# Delete dev instance

+Get the app ID.

+    doctl --config config.yaml apps list

+Delete the app.

+    doctl --config config.yaml apps delete <id>

 # Unit test